palantir/terraform-provider-palantir-foundry/README.md

-Terraform Provider for Palantir Foundry
+# Terraform Provider for Palantir Foundry

+This Terraform provider is in an ALPHA state and is not intended for production use.